Modeling & Storing Spatial Networks

 Method 2: Euclidean Bounds

-Assume dist(v, u) <= SPD(v, u)
+Assume dist(v, u) <= SPD(v, u) for any v, u.

 - Find Euclidean NN of

-in order of their distance toq
+qin order of their distance toq- Use object R-tree

 - Keep track of

-&bound = SPD(q, currentNN)
+currentNN&bound = SPD(q, currentNN)

 - For each NN